blaxx/sling-todo/README.md

 If you are seeing errors in the error log indicating that `/var/discovery` can not be created, log into the explorer at http://localhost:8080/.explorer.html and create the resource `discovery` under the `var` resource with a `jcr:primaryType` of `sling:folder`.

+## Contributing

+We are always looking for new variants or updates to existing variants.
+The fork and pull model is used to accept updates.
+Each variant branch evolves independently so if you are making an update to a particular variant submit your pull request to that branch.
+If you are submitting a new variant, submit a pull request to a new branch following the naming convention `variant/[variantName]` where variantName is a verbose name for your variant.
+Once accepted we will update the readme in the master branch with variant details.